My Story

 Since that time I have worked hard to create my own path to recovery.
 Because I know I can.
 Because I know I am able and because I know that the best and most current science supports it.
 It’s not easy, I am after all a chronic Type A personality.
 Some days it seems that my path is two steps forward and one (or two, or three) steps back.
 But I know what needs to be done, and I have to keep encouraging myself in a compassionate way.
 Some of the hi/lowlights of the past five years have included the beginning of a dedicated meditation practice which got me through a profound time of anxiety and depression around my mother’s death; CCSVI treatment which I had no expectations of as I had already been diagnosed for 25 years by the time I had it – AND which gave me many gifts including my sense of balance!
 After over a decade of bouncing off walls, and walking with sticks just to stay upright I was able to stand and move on my own.
 Alas, my overachiever personality kicked in and I sustained a series of injuries – a traumatic crush injury to my leg, knee surgery a broken foot, and two serious foot sprains that kept me non-weight bearing for much of the past 3+ years.
 That brings me to today.

-Today I am still practicing full time, and working on The MS Path, which is a way that we can all learn, experience and really live with MS. I am currently using a scooter, which allows me to focus on regaining my mobility in a healthy way.
+Today I am continue to see patients in private practice, and also work on different educational efforts through Transform MS, which is a way that we can all learn, experience and really live with MS. I am currently using a scooter, which allows me to focus on regaining my mobility in a healthy way.
 I work out 4-6x per week and am fascinated at how the body responds even after years of disability.
 Patience is my new friend.

 Looking forward…